TheRealLorenz/mINI-lib/README.md

 - `ini::Config ini::deserialize(std::basic_istream<char>& input)`: deserializes a Config object to the given input stream.

 Using `std::basic_istream<char>` and `std::basic_ostream<char>` Gives more flexibility, as the (de)serialization may occur (from)to `std::fstream`s and `std::stringstream`s, for example.

+## Interfaces

+This library may also be used in combination with C++'s inheritance.

+A class may derive from:

+- `ini::Serializable`: the class must implement the `ini::Config serialize()` method.
+- `ini::Deserializable`: the class must implement the `void deserialize(Config& config)` method.

+Then you can serialize and deserialize object with the specialzed methods:

+- `void ini::serialize(std::basic_ostream<char>& output, const ini::Serializable& object);`.
+- `void ini::deserialize(std::basic_istream<char>& input, ini::Deserializable& object);`.

 ## Exceptions